lancelot-c/rng-audit/README.md

 ## RNG Audit

-**Randomness collection tool for [Verifiable Draws](https://github.com/lancelot-c/verifiable-draws) using [Viem](https://github.com/wevm/viem) and [Foundry](https://github.com/foundry-rs/foundry).**
+This repository contains scripts enabling anyone to quickly audit the random number generator (RNG) used in the [Verifiable Draws](https://github.com/lancelot-c/verifiable-draws) project.

+It is separated in 2 parts:
+- Audit of the Chainlink VRF random numbers that Verifiable Draws uses as a source of randomness
+- Audit of the observed drawing outcomes

-Once you have collected the randomness with this tool, you can then perform any kind of tests on it such as [Diehard tests](https://en.wikipedia.org/wiki/Diehard_tests) to measure the quality of the random number generator.
+For each part we collect a huge sample of randomness which can then be manually analyzed by simply looking at the data and realizing that it looks random.
+Alternatively, you can perform a more in-depth analysis by using the collected data as inputs for the [Diehard tests](https://en.wikipedia.org/wiki/Diehard_tests) to precisely measure the quality of the random number generator.

-If you trust us and you simply want to download the randomness collections that we have generated with this tool you can find them in the `script-outputs` folder.
-Otherwise, running this tool will enable you to generate your own randomness collections.

 ## Setup